Learn French in France with Our Summer Study in Paris - Courses & Curriculum

 High Intermediate/Advanced French: This course is a continuation of Low Intermediate French.
 Please see paragraph above.
 NOTE: This class is for the best of our applicants who have completed at least 3 years of high school French.

 Architecture: Paris offers some of the best-known architecture in the world.
-This course follows the city's development from Roman times to the present and teaches the general vocabulary of architecture.
+This course allows study abroad summer program high school students to follow the city's development from Roman times to the present and teaches the general vocabulary of architecture.
 Discussions include elementary concepts of urban planning, aesthetics, structure and design.
 Major monuments, pivotal points of urban history and domestic architecture in Paris will be studied in class.

 Art History: Paris is home to the greatest museums the world has to offer.
 After all, the city itself is a work of art!
 This class will provide you with a broad overview of the major periods in art history (Renaissance, Baroque, Impressionist and Modern) and the influence that French artists had on those periods.
 We will concentrate on painting and sculpture and will visit the city's great museums for guided tours and self-exploration.
 Come home with a familiarity of the works of DaVinci, Michelangelo, Rembrandt, Delacroix, Monet, Rodin, Picasso and others!